Drug information provided by: Micromedex

 Check with your doctor right away if you have any changes to your eyes, such as eye pain or discomfort, blurred vision, visual halos, or colored images with red eyes while you are using this medicine.
 Your doctor may want your eyes to be checked by an eye doctor.
 These could be symptoms of acute narrow-angle glaucoma.

 This medicine may cause serious allergic reactions.
 These reactions can be life-threatening and require immediate medical attention.
-Stop using this medicine and call your doctor right away if you have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using this medicine.
+Call your doctor right away if you have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using this medicine.

 Call your doctor right away if you use other medicines for your lung condition and they do not seem to be working as well as usual.
 Do not change your doses or stop using your medicines before you talk to your doctor.